arturoalbero/Material25-26/EN-DWES/PU6/02-entities-and-repositories-hibernate.md

 > **ACTIVITY 4:**
 > Based on the students, courses, and teachers project:
-> - Create edit forms from the previous add forms (changing `add` to `edit` in the URI).
+> - Create the edit forms, if you have not created them yet.
 Include hidden attribute techniques from section 5.3 to manage IDs, and remember to annotate services with `@Transactional` if using a query for editing.
-> - Use @Query to create the following URIs:
+> Use @Query to create the following URIs:
->   - /alumnos/{profesor}: Shows all students taught by {profesor}, including the course.
+> * `/alumnos/{profesor}`: Shows the students enrolled in subjects which are taught by {profesor}
->   - /emails/: Shows the emails of teachers and students.
+> * `/alumnos/oldest/{num}`: Shows the *num* oldest students (being num an integer number greater than 0).

 > **ACTIVITY 5:** Configure the application so the repository is persistent.
 Follow the instructions in the previous configuration section.